microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.9-preview/types.md

 * **refreshTokensValidFromDateTime**: string (ReadOnly): Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
 If it happens, the application must acquire a new refresh token by requesting the authorized endpoint.
 Read-only.
 Use invalidateAllRefreshTokens to reset.
 * **surname**: string (ReadOnly): The user's surname (family name or last name).
 Maximum length is 64 characters
 * **type**: 'Microsoft.Graph/users' (ReadOnly, DeployTimeConstant): The resource type
-* **userPrincipalName**: string (ReadOnly): The user principal name (UPN) of the user.
+* **userPrincipalName**: string (Required, DeployTimeConstant): The user principal name (UPN) of the user.
 The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
 The general format is alias@domain, where the domain must be present in the tenant's verified domain collection.
 This property is required when a user is created.
 The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property can't contain accent characters.
 Only the following characters are allowed A - Z, a - z, 0 - 9, '. - _ ! # ^ ~.
 For the complete list of allowed characters, see username policies

 ## MicrosoftGraphAddIn
 ### Properties